 However, separation distances should not be viewed as the primary means of ameliorating impacts as this can lead to unnecessary land sterilisation.
-Instead, separation distances should be thought of in the context of a locational attribute providing confidence that the amenity of existing land uses can be maintained.
-The EPA does not accept impact reduction solely by separation distances for air or water pollution.
+Instead, separation distances should be thought of in the context of a locational attribute, providing confidence that the amenity of existing land uses can be maintained.
+The EPA does not accept that the impacts of air and water pollution will be reduced by separation distances.
 Therefore, the role of site separation as an impact mitigation measure should simply reinforce the impact mitigation measures provided by other means.